moya2103/RaceDay/README.md

  **Participant**
  Can create an account
  Browse events
- Enrol by selecting a category, view own enrolments, and track personal results
+ Enrol by selecting a category
+ View own enrolments
+ Track personal results

 ## Documentation